What is Organic Agriculture?

 Purdue Extension conducts organic agriculture research in several of Purdue Agriculture Centers located around the state.
 We also support individual initiatives for on-farm research and provide advising on how to conduct your own on-farm experiments.

-Michael O'Donnell, the Purdue Extension, Organic, and Diversified Agriculture Educator, offers one-on-one consulting to anyone looking for guidance, resources, and technical advising on organic agriculture and transitioning to organic agriculture.
+Purdue Extension – Organic Agriculture offers one-on-one consulting to anyone looking for guidance, resources, and technical advising on organic agriculture and transitioning to organic agriculture.

 Purdue Extension Organic Agriculture